Sakib678/tcm-security-certs/Linux100/README.md

 # Linux100 - TCM Security

-This folder contains my notes and a bash script created whilst completing the **Linux 100: Fundamentals** course by TCM Security
+This folder contains my notes and a bash script created whilst completing the **Linux 100: Fundamentals** course by TCM Security.

 It can be found at the following link: https://academy.tcm-sec.com/p/linux-fundamentals

 ## About the Course